kudrom/lupulo/docs/data_schema_language.rst

 ====================

-As said in the :ref:`overview`, the data schema language is a JSON file that describes the schema that the data sent by the device follows.
-This file must have a global object that will be interpreted as the data schema.
-This global object has several sections which define the data sources of the data schema.
+As said in the :ref:`overview`, the data schema language is a JSON file that describes the schema of the data received by the backend.
+This file must have a global JS object that will be interpreted as the data schema.
+This global object has several sections called data sources.

-The data schema basically serves two main goals:

-#.
-Description of the number of data sources that the device provides.
-#.
-Description of the data sent in every data source.

-A data source is a stream of data provided by the device to the frontend.
+A data source is a stream of data that a widget in the frontend can subscribe to.
 It's **usually** paired with the concept of sensor.
-In this way, the data measured by one sensor is usually packaged into one data source that the widgets can listen to.
-The user of the framework must decide how many data sources {s}he wants to provide.
+The data measured by one sensor is usually packaged into one data source that the widgets can listen to, but you can design weird or more complex data schemas.
+So it's up to you how the data schema looks like as long as it's valid.

-The framework will provide events that the widgets can listen to in order to get updates for a concrete data source.
-Each widget in the frontend will listen to one or more data sources from the device and will construct the visualizations with all of that information.
+Each widget in the frontend will listen to one or more data sources from the device and will construct the visualizations with that information.

-Once the device sends some data through a data source, every widget that is listening to that data source will be notified.

 Each data source is described by a JSON object (in the data schema file) filled with some key-value pairs that describe the properties of the data associated